KAMPONG CHHNANG PHOTO TOUR 2019-2020

 all images © by MK

-Kampong Chhnang is somehow overlooked by the tourist hordes heading to Siem Reap-Angkor Wat and leaves us with a genuine hard working small city with a lot of charm and possibilities do do nice pictures off and on the water.
+Kampong Chhnang is somehow overlooked by the tourist hordes heading to Siem Reap-Angkor Wat and leaves us with a genuine hard-working small city with a lot of charm and possibilities to do nice pictures off and on the water.

-During the day we will be able to hire a charter boat for an hour or a bit more to get closer to the floating villages doted on the river.
+During the day we will be able to hire a charter boat for an hour or a bit more to get closer to the floating villages dotted on the river.

 While Phnom Penh is rapidly evolving in a more organized and sleek city, Kampong Chhnang is still a rough diamond for the adventurous traveler who likes to explore and be totally emerged into photography and getting up close with the real Cambodia.

 Due to its location next to the Tonlé Sap Lake, Kampong Chhnang's population is predominantly in fishery and rice plantation involved.
-Especially the provincial capital, which is a easygoing hard working river port town that is worth a visit and our destination.
+Especially the provincial capital, which is an easygoing hard-working river port town that is worth a visit and our destination.

-The port focuses on servicing the needs for the local people living on the river and is the main port for selling fish and buying tools and hardware for building and maintaining the floating homes and fisheries further up and down stream on the river and the majestic big Tonlé Sap lake.
+The port focuses on servicing the needs of the local people living on the river and is the main port for selling fish and buying tools and hardware for building and maintaining the floating homes and fisheries further up and downstream on the river and the majestic big Tonlé Sap lake.